red-kite-solutions/stalker/docs/docs/intro.md

 #### Findings

-Findings are produced by [jobs](#jobs) and they represent information that Stalker needs to process and organize data.
+Findings are produced by [jobs](#jobs) and they represent information that Red Kite needs to process and organize data.
 Findings can be built-in or custom.
 Depending on their type and content, findings can trigger [Subscriptions](#subscriptions).

 Read here for more in-depth [information about findings](/docs/concepts/findings).